The 14 Best McDonald’s Sauces, Ranked

 While it does lean towards the sweet side, this sauce offers all the elements you could want in a honey mustard sauce.

 It also adds an excellent accent to McDonald’s chicken, and we even enjoy it with fries or on a burger.

 McDonald’s honey mustard sauce has 60 calories per 1 oz. serving and contains eggs.

 From standard condiments to unique fusions, there’s a McDonald’s sauce to go with every meal.

-While we think the options like honey and tartar sauce have a particular place and time, other sauces like their honey mustard or Big Mac sauce pair well with nearly any item.
+While we think the options like honey and tartar sauce have a particular place and time, other sauces like honey mustard or the Big Mac sauce pair well with nearly any item.

 For more information about McDonald’s, check out the articles below.